All Episodes

 And it is, you know, it is unconventional, of course.

-However, a lot of Evidence is emerging that supports this view, and, you know, the math is the math is the math, and when it does good prediction, I'll give you another idea, is that, you know, in some two decades or more of string theory trying to be pushed forward to unify physics, not one single prediction was made that could be verified in a laboratory, not one single prediction.
+And when it does good prediction, I'll give you another idea, is that, you know, in some two decades or more of string theory trying to be pushed forward to unify physics, not one single prediction was made that could be verified in the laboratory.

 Yet, this theory, within months of being published, produced a very, very important prediction.

-And so, it's very compelling.
+And so it's very compelling.

 And it's really simple.